gomorpheus/morpheus-docs/troubleshooting/Morpheus_Agent.rst

 * Port 22 is open for Linux images, and SSH is enabled

-* Credentials have been stored on the image if using a custom or synced image.
+* Credentials set on the image if using a custom or synced image.
 Credentials can be entered on images in the Provisioning > Virtual Images section

 WinRM
 -----